avinetworks/ansible-role-avicontroller/README.md

 ## Requirements

 Requires Docker to be installed.
-We use `avinetworks.docker` to install Docker on a host.
-We also specify it in our metafile.
+We have created `avinetworks.docker` to install Docker on a host.
+Please run that role first, or manually install Docker.

 ## Role Variables